 In Rome, Pierce spoke with Cardinal Odescalchi about the possibility of being ordained a Catholic priest.
 In May 1836 Pierce travelled to England with Lord Shrewsbury while Cornelia went with the children, Mercer and Adeline, and stayed at the Palazzo Simonetti, Corso 307, the residence of Lord Shrewsbury’s family in Rome.
 Here Cornelia could focus on her children and continue to pray and reflect on her new faith.

 Pierce reunited with his family in Rome around August 1836 and the entire family were received in a private audience by Pope Gregory XVI on 25 April, 1837.
 A few days later the family left the city to travel through Europe.
 They traveled to Vienna where Cornelia gave birth to their third child and second son, John Henry on 22 June, 1837.
-They had originally planned to spend a few years abroad but were forced to return to the United States as a result of the Panic of 1837.
+They had originally planned to spend a few years abroad but were forced to return to the United States, leaving from Le Havre, France on 7 November 1837 as a result of the Panic.
 They no longer had the financial resources and returned to the States to straighten out their finances.

 Click here to download a detailed timeline of Cornelia in Europe juxtaposed with then-current events.